ZILtoid1991/pixelperfectengine/mapformat.md

 ## MapData

-`File:MapData 64.map`
+`File:MapData "64.map"`

 Determines where the map file of the layer can be found.
 Must be part of a `Layer:Tile` tag.

+## Palette

+`File:Palette "../assets/sci-fi-tileset.tga" palShift=5 offset=32`

+Specifies the bitmap file that contains a palette needs to be loaded.
+Attribute `palShift` limits the size of the palette to avoid overwriting a previously loaded palette that comes after it, `offset` sets where the palette should be stored on the raster.

 ## TileSource

-`File:TileSource "../assets/sci-fi-tileset.tga"`
+`File:TileSource "../assets/sci-fi-tileset.tga" palShift=5`

 Specifies the bitmap file that contains the tiles.
 Must be part of a `Layer:Tile` tag.
 Can contain the `Embed:TileInfo` tag if the file doesn't have some extension to contain the tileinfo.
+Attribute `palShift` sets the amount of palette shift for all imports from that file.

 ## SpriteSource